Rescues and evacuations: No relief in sight for rain-sodden Queensland

 The Bureau of Meteorology has issued major flood warnings for the Condamine, Logan and Bremer rivers and Warrill, Laidley and Lockyer creeks.

-BOM senior forecaster Laura Boekel stressed the deluge was evolving across the southeast, with intense rain capable of triggering flash floods and landslides.
+BOM senior forecaster Laura Boekel stressed the deluge was evolving across Queensland’s south-east, with intense rain capable of triggering flash floods and landslides.

-“That’s when the situation can become potentially life threatening,” she told reporters on Friday.
+“That’s when the situation can become potentially life threatening,” she said on Friday.

-More than 700 roads are affected by floodwaters, including the Bruce Hwy near Gin Gin, with Queensland Fire and Emergency Services conducting 20 rescues in 24 hours.
+More than 700 roads are affected by floodwaters, including the Bruce Highway near Gin Gin, with Queensland Fire and Emergency Services conducting 20 rescues in 24 hours.

-Gympie Regional Council has issued a Watch and Act to residents, with intense rainfall forecast on Friday afternoon.
+Gympie Regional Council issued a watch and act to residents, following intense rainfall forecast on Friday afternoon.

 “This may cause dangerous flash flooding.
 Residents are urged to stay off roads,” the council alert said.